Skip to content

 --settings dummy skips your real configuration so nothing on disk surprises you.
 Type exit to leave.

 Out of the box the shell has no checks loaded.
-Each check lives in a module — load it once per session:
+Each check lives in a module — load it once per session, then run the check:

 load CheckSystem